onzfonz/comp227/src/content/2/en/part2a.md

 }
 ```

-The component exported by the module is now available for use in the variable <i>Note</i>, just as it was earlier.
+The component exported by the module is now available for use in the variable `Note`, just as it was earlier.

-Note that when importing our own components, their location must be given <i>in relation to the importing file</i>:
+Note that when importing our own components, their location must be given *in relation to the importing file*:

 ```js
 './components/Note'
 ```

-The period - <i>.</i> - in the beginning refers to the current directory, so the module's location is a file called <i>Note.js</i> in the <i>components</i> sub-directory of the current directory.
+The period - `.` - in the beginning refers to the current directory, so the module's location is a file called *Note.js* in the *components* sub-directory of the current directory.
 The filename extension *.js* can be omitted.

 Modules have plenty of other uses other than enabling component declarations to be separated into their own files.